-Every rental agreement must have certain terms, and is prohibited by law from containing other terms ( M.G.L. c.
-186, s.
-15A-F, 16 ).
+Every rental agreement must have certain terms, and is prohibited by law from containing certain other terms.
+M.G.L. c.
+186, § 15A-F, §16.

-If the landlord receives a security deposit, the lease or rental agreement has to show the amount paid, and must explain the tenant's rights to that security deposit money ( M.G.L. c.
-186, s.
-15B ).
+If the landlord receives a security deposit, the lease or rental agreement must show the amount paid, and must explain the tenant’s rights to that security deposit money.
+M.G.L. c.
+186, § 15B.

-The landlord must make sure that the tenant is given a legible copy of any lease or rental agreement ( M.G.L. c.
-186, s.
-15D ).
+The landlord must make sure that the tenant is given a legible copy of the lease or rental agreement.
+M.G.L. c.
+186, § 15D.
 The lease must not include illegal terms such as:

 - The tenant must pay for the cost of repairing ordinary wear and tear to the apartment.

 - The tenant must pay for repairs to parts of the building beyond the tenant’s apartment.